Saibot393/enhancedcombathud-vaesen/README.md

 ![image](https://github.com/Saibot393/enhancedcombathud-vaesen/assets/137942782/3047dbf0-644f-45bc-9f29-b46ae123ad7e)

+<sup>The used item icons are from the [Vaesen - Official Core Rulebook](https://foundryvtt.com/packages/vaesen-core) module</sup>

-## A documentation can be found in the [Argon Combat HUD WIKI](https://api.theripper93.com/modulewiki/enhancedcombathud/free)
+The documentation for the core argon features can be found [here](https://api.theripper93.com/modulewiki/enhancedcombathud/free)

+This module has varius

 Due to licensing i am not able to include official text from the book for the description of the standard actions (flee, wrestle, survey...).
 The default description of these actions therefore only points to page in the rule book which describes them.
 Should you wish to customize the description of these actions, you can crate an item (i recommend using a talent) with the name `_argonUI_#ActionID` where `#ActionID` is replaced by the actions id: